SarahLHarrison/portfolio/errorplot.md

 ### Seaborn Bar Plot

-In this example, I calculated the error rate by condition of the experiment.
+In this example, I caulated the error rate by condition for an experiment.
 I then plotted the error rates of all four conditions on a well formatted barplot, using Seaborn.

 ```python